-Many Angelenos don’t know the name “Kizh” and instead use “Tongva” to describe this group of people.
-But through my research, I’ve come to side with Kizh descendants who argue that “Tongva” is a misnomer: they say that in 1905, anthropologist C. Hart Merriam misheard an elderly tribeswoman during an interview, scribbled down the word “Tongva” in his notes, and erroneously concluded that it was the name of her people.
+Many Angelenos don’t know “Kizh” and instead use “Tongva” as the name for this group of people.
+Through my research, I’ve come to side with Kizh descendants who argue that “Tongva” is a misnomer: they say that in 1905, anthropologist C. Hart Merriam misheard an elderly tribeswoman during an interview, scribbled down the word “Tongva” in his notes, and erroneously concluded that it was the name of her tribe.
 I personally found numerous references to the Kizh in 19th century publications and absolutely zero to the Tongva until Merriam’s report, so I think this argument is sound.
-At any rate, both names were forgotten until 1966, when Native American academic Jack D. Forbes revived “Tongva” as a substitute for the paternalistic “Gabrieliño Indian”, which referred to the people’s association with Mission San Gabriel.
+At any rate, both names were forgotten until 1966, when Native American academic Jack D. Forbes revived “Tongva” as a substitute for the paternalistic “Gabrieliño Indian”, a reference to the people’s association with Mission San Gabriel.
 (Although Forbes grew up in L.A.
 County, he descended from East Coast tribes; I found no other sources for his claim besides Merriam.)

 Anyway, on with the names, along with some accepted English translations: